rust-gamedev/rust-gamedev.github.io/content/news/047/index.md

 The client includes a new camera perspective from top-down isometric to 1st person.
 A new 3D dynamic gridmap framework has been successfully implemented in ECS.
+The prototype includes an in-game map editing tool with the ability to export to file.
 Inspired by the videogame "System Shock".
-The prototype includes an in-game map editing tool with the ability to export to file.
+There is a recently uploaded [showcase video].

 The project is commercial, [open-source] and has a proprietary license.
 There is a milestone for a license change to free open-source.